TheREALCleo/Multi-Model-EEG-Seizure-Prediction/README.md

 By comparing these models, we aim to identify the most effective approach for seizure prediction.
 Each model brings unique strengths, ensuring a thorough exploration of the data and prediction possibilities.

-## File Overview
+# File Overview
+- **CSV_analysis.ipynb**: Basic statistical analysis with visualizations.
-- **EEG_TimeFeatureExtraction.ipynb**: Responsible for extracting statistical features from raw EEG signals, converting time-series data into meaningful feature sets.
+- **EEG_TimeFeatureExtraction.ipynb**: Extracts statistical features from EEG signals, converting time-series data into meaningful feature sets.
 - **Preprocessing.ipynb**: Handles data cleaning, normalization, and preparation of the dataset for model training.
+- **ModelComparison.ipynb**: Compares different machine learning models based on evaluation metrics like accuracy, precision, recall, and F1-score.
-- **Models.ipynb**: Implements various machine learning and deep learning models, including 1D-CNN, LightGBM, and Random Forest.
+- **Models Folder**: Contains various machine learning and deep learning model implementations, including 1D-CNN, Random Forest, KNN etc.
-- **ModelTesting.ipynb**: Evaluates the performance of the trained models using metrics like accuracy, precision, recall, and F1-score.

 ## Conclusion
 This project focuses on leveraging the power of EEG signals and advanced machine learning models to predict seizures.
 By transforming raw EEG data into meaningful features and employing a diverse set of algorithms, this system aims to provide accurate and timely predictions.
 The ultimate goal is to contribute to better management of epilepsy, offering individuals a safer and more predictable future.